Session 3: Where signs of hope are needed today, part 1

 Why is it important to use the Gospel in interpreting what is happening in our world today?

 Pope Francis does not want us to recognize only the challenges we face but also “the immense good present in our world” and “the yearning of human hearts” (par.
 7).
-Why is it important to see the good and the desire for good?
-How is that an important starting point as we consider the challenges and pain that people experience?
+Why is it valuable to start by seeing the good and the desire for good, as we consider areas where people are suffering?

-Pope Francis says the first sign of hope is the desire for peace.
+Pope Francis says the first sign of hope is the desire for peace amidst war.
 He finds it baffling, or perhaps shocking, that world leaders have not done more to resolve the many regional wars that are causing so much death and destruction around the world.
 He offers the Beatitudes as the starting point for discerning how to address the immense suffering caused by so many wars.

 Read Matthew 5:9